lachrist/linvail/README.md

 # Linvail

-Linvail is a [npm module](https://www.npmjs.com/linvail) which implements an access control system inspired from [membrane](https://tvcutsem.github.io/js-membranes).
+Linvail is a [npm module](https://www.npmjs.com/linvail) which implements a transitive access control system based on [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) knowne as [membrane](https://tvcutsem.github.io/js-membranes).
 This module's motivation was to build dynamic analyses capable of tracking primitive values across the object graph.
 Originally it was hard-coupled with the JavaScript code instrumenter [Aran](https://www.npmjs.com/aran).
 Now, this module can be used on its own.